 I want to get into this subject because it is important to good audio practice.
 This article is actually a second part to another article called “Microphone Frequency Response” which should be read first to fully understand the audio that radios and microphones are capable of.
-Reading that article first may clarify some of the statements made here in this article.
+Reading that article first may clarify some of the statements made

+I’ve just published an article on a recent comparison between MC-60A and handheld microphone.
+While trying to improve Kenwood TS-590S SSB performances, I recently purchased an used MC-60A microphone.
 After a couple of weeks in which I’ve been testing this preamplified desk microphone, I’ve sorted out by making a final on the air comparison.
+According

+Just added a new gadget for my Shack. the Behringer Micro Mix, an amplified audio mixer to optimize audio output management.
 With this 4 ways mixer I can connect up to 4 radios and use a single external speaker, can mix volumes, and with an Y cable I’ve also connected my new Yamaha CM500 headsets.